-McGrath House is compliant with the expectations of standards 115.213.
+LightHouse is compliant with the expectations of standards 115.213.
 The facility had a written plan that discusses the elements described in indicator (a) and a process for the annual review of staffing and technological needs to support residents' safe management.
-Community Resources for Justice supports the facility by providing additional resources when necessary.
+The staffing plan development reportedly was guided by the contractual guidelines of the Federal Bureau of Prisons and standards promulgated by the American Correctional Association.
+The Auditor reviewed the FBOP statement of work document which sets guideline for agencies and found the current staffing plan to be consistent with those measures.
+FBOP guideline ensure the staff monitoring the residents are dedicated to this purpose.
+The Community Resources for Justice supports the facility by providing additional resources when necessary evidence of this can be found in the hours in which they have added additional staff to the schedule and that case worker positions work nights and weekends.
 Interviews support regular discussion between facility and agency management and an expectation to resolve identified concerns immediately.
 Further confirming the agency's expectation is policy 900.00 Staff and Resident Sexual Misconduct that put forth requirements consistent with the standard's language.
+Residents supported the environment is safe and staff are available.
+Compliance is based on documentation provided, policy, FBOB guidelines, interviews and the auditors observation during the two-day visit.